nomadicvince/babynames/README.md

-# babynames
+# International Baby Name Generator
-Baby Name Generator built with a RESTful API
+Baby Name Generator built with a RESTful API.
+App generates baby names for boys and girls based on country.